-If you stop attending a course but do not officially drop the course, you continue to be financially responsible for all tuition and fees and receive a failing grade.
+If you stop attending a course but do not officially drop it, you continue to be financially responsible for all tuition and fees and will receive a failing grade.

 Courses dropped prior to the refund deadline are eligible for a full refund.

-Refunds generally are issued and mailed approximately 15 days after a class is dropped or canceled.
-Refunds are issued in the form of checks unless 100 percent of your total refundable credit was originally paid with a credit card within the past 90 days.
+Refunds are generally issued and mailed approximately 15 days after a class is dropped or canceled.
+Refunds are issued in the form of a check or electronic check* unless 100% of your total refundable credit was originally paid with a credit card within the past 90 days.
 In that case, the refund is credited to your card.